phuslu/log/README.md

 func Example_initialization() {
 	// Logger is used, allowing pre-definition of certain fields by the user. logger := log.DefaultLogger.GrcpGateway()
+	// You can also add grpc LoggerV2 logger wrapper grpclog.SetLoggerV2(log.DefaultLogger.Grpc(nil))
 	// Create a server, make sure we put the tags context before everything else.
 	_ = grpc.NewServer(
 		middleware.WithUnaryServerChain(